dkirker/mumbledj/README.md

    mumbledj [global options] command [command options] [arguments...]

 VERSION:
-   v3.4.1
+   v3.7.0

 COMMANDS:
+   help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config value, -c value		location of MumbleDJ configuration file (default: "$HOME/.config/mumbledj/config.yaml") --server value, -s value		address of Mumble server to connect to (default: "127.0.0.1") --port value, -o value		port of Mumble server to connect to (default: "64738") --username value, -u value		username for the bot (default: "MumbleDJ") --password value, -p value		password for the Mumble server --channel value, -n value		channel the bot enters after connecting to the Mumble server --p12 value				path to user p12 file for authenticating as a registered user --cert value, -e value		path to PEM certificate --key value, -k value		path to PEM key --accesstokens value, -a value	list of access tokens separated by spaces --insecure, -i			if present, the bot will not check Mumble certs for consistency --debug, -d				if present, all debug messages will be shown --help, -h				show help
-   --version, -v			print the version
+   --config value, -c value        location of MumbleDJ configuration file (default: "/home/mumbledj/.config/mumbledj/config.yaml")
+   --server value, -s value        address of Mumble server to connect to (default: "127.0.0.1") --port value, -o value          port of Mumble server to connect to (default: "64738") --username value, -u value      username for the bot (default: "MumbleDJ") --password value, -p value      password for the Mumble server --channel value, -n value       channel the bot enters after connecting to the Mumble server --p12 value                     path to user p12 file for authenticating as a registered user --cert value, -e value          path to PEM certificate --key value, -k value           path to PEM key --accesstokens value, -a value  list of access tokens separated by spaces --insecure, -i                  if present, the bot will not check Mumble certs for consistency (default: false) --debug, -d                     if present, all debug messages will be shown (default: false) --help, -h                      show help (default: false) --version, -v                   print the version (default: false)

 ```